vectara/vectara-docs/www/docs/quickstart.md

 Let's get you started with <Config v="names.product"/> so that you upload some data and get answers to your questions!
-In this quick start tutorial, you will create an account, learn about the UI, upload your first document, and get precise answers!
+In this quick start tutorial, you will create an account, learn about the UI, create an index, upload your first document, and get precise answers!

 ## Create a Vectara Account